-Flying Green, a new and sustainable airline based in Paris Orly, aims startup in 2023
+Flying Green, a new and sustainable airline based in Paris Orly, aims to startup in 2023

 According to its website, Flying Green will be the only French airline having a fleet of latest generation aircraft that is quieter and consumes 20% less fuel.
 The airline approached Airbus for the acquisition of three Airbus A320neo.
 To finance these three aircraft, the startup will launch a fundraising campaign in 2022.

 “Flying Green is committed to implementing all existing technologies that are the most efficient for the environment, from the start of its operation.
 It wants to be the quietest airline company and aims to be the first “net zero emission of CO2” by adapting, as and when, to new certified technologies in order to maintain a high level of safety.
-A passenger traveling with Flying Green will thus reduce their CO2 emissions by 16% on average.”
+A passenger travelling with Flying Green will thus reduce their CO2 emissions by 16% on average.”

 Flying Green’s business model